maths/moodle-qtype_stack/Readme.md

 ## Current state of development

-Stack 3.5 is a point release containing a number of recent bug fixes and minor new features and improvements, based on continuing use at the University of Edinburgh, Loughborough University, the Open University, the University of Birmingham and others.
+Stack 3.5 is a point release containing a number of recent bug fixes and minor new features and improvements, based on continuing use at the University of Edinburgh, the Open University, Aalto, Loughborough University, the University of Birmingham and others.

 Please continue to report any bugs you find at https://github.com/maths/moodle-qtype_stack/issues.